akshat09867/DBmaps/Readme.md

 - **Automated Discovery:** Automatically identify which tables can be joined and suggest the most likely linking variables using fuzzy matching and value overlap.
 - **Visual Mapping:** Generate clear, intuitive visualizations of your database schema to grasp potential relationships at a glance.
-- **Pathfinding:** Automatically find valid join paths between distant tables using graph search algorithms (BFS).
+- **Pathfinding:** Automatically find valid join paths between distant tables.
 - **Simplified Merging:** Perform sequential merges of multiple tables without writing complex, nested code.